core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 If the proxy receives a CoAP request and determines that it should be forwarded to a group of servers over IP multicast, then the proxy performs the steps defined in {{ssec-req-proc-proxy}}.

-In particular, when such a request does not include a Multicast-Timeout Option, the proxy SHOULD explicitly reveal itself as a reverse-proxy, by sending a 4.00 (Bad Request) response including a Multicast-Timeout Option with empty (zero-length) value.
+In particular, when such a request does not include a Multicast-Timeout Option, the proxy explicitly reveals itself as a reverse-proxy, by sending a 4.00 (Bad Request) response including a Multicast-Timeout Option with empty (zero-length) value.

-An exception is the case where the reverse-proxy has a pre-configured timeout value T\_PROXY, as default timeout value to use for when to stop accepting responses from the servers, after the reception of the original unicast request from the client.
-In this case, the proxy MAY replace the steps 3 and 4 in {{ssec-req-proc-proxy-steps}} with the following step.

-A.  The proxy verifies the presence of the Multicast-Timeout Option, as a confirmation that the client is willing to receive multiple CoAP responses matching with the same original request.
-Then, the proxy performs the following actions.

-   * If the Multicast-Timeout Option is present, the proxy retrieves the value T' from the Multicast-Timeout Option, and then removes the option from the client's request.
-That is, the timeout value indicated in the option overrides the pre-configured timeout value T\_PROXY.

-   * If the Multicast-Timeout option is not present, the proxy checks that, according to its local configuration, both the following conditions hold for the client (which, at this point, has been successfully authenticated).

-      - COND_1 : The client is aware of the default timeout value T\_PROXY pre-configured at the proxy.

-      - COND_2 : The client is able to process multiple responses to the same request.

-      These conditions are expected to hold for clients that are locally registered at the proxy, successfully authenticated and allowed-listed to have their requests proxied to CoAP group URIs.

-      If the proxy is able to successfully assert that both the two conditions hold, then the proxy considers the value T' as equal to T\_PROXY and proceeds to step 5.

-      If the proxy is not able to successfully assert that both the two conditions hold, the proxy MUST stop processing the request and MUST reply to the client with a 4.00 (Bad Request) response.
-The response MUST include a Multicast-Timeout Option with an empty (zero-length) value, indicating that the Multicast-Timeout Option was missing and has to be included in the request.
-As per {{Section 5.9.2 of RFC7252}} The response SHOULD include a diagnostic payload.

 The proxy processes the CoAP responses forwarded back to the client as defined in {{ssec-resp-proc-proxy}}.